adrianrusu16/canopy-api/docs/architecture.md

 Saved-track, like, and membership mutations are idempotent.
 Repeating a save or like returns the existing relationship; removing an absent relationship succeeds.
+List responses return resource shapes that combine renderable `TrackSummary` data with relationship metadata: `SavedTrack.saved_at`, `LikedTrack.liked_at`, and `PlaylistTrack.position` / `added_at`.

-Playlist ordering is server-authoritative.
+Playlist ordering is server-authoritative. `AddPlaylistTrack` returns the resulting `PlaylistTrack`; `ReorderPlaylistTracks` returns the updated `Playlist`.
 Reorder requests contain the full ordered membership and an expected playlist revision.
 A stale revision returns `ABORTED` instead of overwriting a concurrent edit.
 ## Consumer Architecture

 ```text